-All PhD students are expected to defend a written dissertation proposal within one year after passing their comprehensive exams.
+All PhD students are expected to defend a written dissertation proposal by the end of the semester following the semester during which they passed their written comprehensive exams.
 Students must successfully defend a written dissertation proposal in an oral exam conducted by their supervisory committee.
 The written dissertation proposal should: (1) identify the research topic of the dissertation, (2) relate the student's research to the established scholarly literature, especially with respect to the theoretical approach or approaches to be used in the research; (3) fully explain the research methodology; and (4) consider the significance of the research topic within the discipline.
 Each student should work closely with the chair of his or her supervisory committee to prepare a written dissertation proposal.
 Once the written proposal has been approved by the committee chair, the student should provide a copy of the proposal to all members of the committee and schedule a committee meeting to discuss and defend the dissertation proposal.
 Students should provide committee members a copy of the complete written proposal at least two weeks in advance of the scheduled defense date.
 When the written proposal has been successfully defended and approved by the supervisory committee, the supervisory chair approves the dissertation proposal in the Graduate Student Degree Tracking System.
-Students who do not defend a dissertation proposal within two regular semesters after passing the comprehensive examination will be required to enroll in a graded, three credit independent study class (POLS 7975) with their supervisory committee chair in the first regular semester after their one-year window has expired.
+Students who do not defend a dissertation proposal by the end of the semester after passing the comprehensive examination will be required to enroll in a graded, three credit independent study class (POLS 7975) with their supervisory committee chair in the first regular semester after their one-year window has expired.
 The purpose of this course is to facilitate the completion of a written dissertation proposal.
 Students must defend the written proposal in a meeting with the student's PhD supervisory committee no later than the next regular semester after the completion of the independent study course.
 Failure to complete the independent study course with a passing grade or to satisfactorily defend the dissertation proposal will result in suspension from the program.
 If a student does not defend their dissertation proposal within one year of completing the comprehensive examinations, a student may be dismissed from the graduate program.